hfinkel/lfort/docs/UsersManual.rst

 Controlling Size of Debug Information
 -------------------------------------

-Debug info kind generated by Clang can be set by one of the flags listed below.
+Debug info kind generated by LFort can be set by one of the flags listed below.
 If multiple flags are present, the last one is used.

 .. option:: -g0